 There's also the Brotherhood of Steel and the mysterious Institute.
 They both have their individual perks, but it's generally better to find the Railroad.

 Throw grenades over low cover

 If you're under enemy fire and are behind a relatively low object, try lobbing a grenade.
 This is perfect because you remain completely unexposed and are capable of attacking.
 This takes some practice, but if you're reasonably confident of your adversary's current position, just aim and throw.
-Be aware what your opponent is actually doing though first.
+First be aware of what your opponent is actually doing, though.
 Are they taking cover behind a post box?
 Are they approaching down the center of a street?
 In the former case, try to aim for their cover; in the latter, throw the grenade in the street, slightly ahead of the enemy.
-Take the demolition expert perk, rank 2, to gain a HUD trajectory for assistance.%in_article_ad_unit23%
+Take the Demolition Expert perk, rank 2, to gain a HUD trajectory for assistance.

 Don't engage powerful enemies